OCRPhysicsExam Board Revision

 View mark scheme hint

-Explain how an electromagnet works and its applications.
+Explain how an electromagnet works.
 [4 marks]

 4 marks